gitjonathan/turbo-sansa/README.md

 turbo-sansa
 ===========

-Example jar file creation with text file, and reading of that file
+Example JAR file creation with text file within it, and reading of that file as a resource from within the JAR file

     git clone git://github.com/gitjonathan/turbo-sansa.git
     cd turbo-sansa